Skip to content

 Plant Characteristics

-Leaves: Dark green, glossy, oval-shaped, and aromatic.
+• Leaves: Dark green, glossy, oval-shaped, and aromatic fronds.

 Cultivation & Growing Conditions

-Nutritional Profile of Orange
+Nutritional Profile

-Orange is an excellent source of vitamins, minerals, and antioxidants that contribute to a healthy diet.
+Naturally rich in elements, the item provides an excellent source of vitamins, minerals, and antioxidants that contribute to a healthy diet.

-Nutrients in Orange (Per 100g Serving)
+Nutrients (Per 100g Serving)

 Nutrient Amount Health Benefits